scrapinghub/web-poet/docs/intro/overrides.rst

 Creating a new :class:`~.ApplyRule` with a higher priority could be as easy as:

     1. Subclassing the Page Object in question.
-    2. Create a new :func:`web_poet.handle_urls` annotation with the same URL pattern and Page Object to override but with a much higher priority.
+    2. Declare a new :func:`web_poet.handle_urls` decorator with the same URL pattern and Page Object to override but with a much higher priority.

 Here's an example: